fagnercarvalho/microsoft-bot-test-ivr-skype/README.md

 ## Setup

-- Change the BotId, MicrosoftAppId, MicrosoftAppPassword and Microsoft.Bot.Builder.Calling.CallbackUrl Web.config parameters according to your own newly registered bot information;
+- Change the BotId, MicrosoftAppId, MicrosoftAppPassword and Microsoft.Bot.Builder.Calling.CallbackUrl parameters in Web.config according to your own newly registered bot information;
 - Add the Bot as a Skype contact;
 - Try to send a message or call the bot.

 ## Add this bot to your Skype

 If you don't want to configure everything on your own you can also [add the bot as your contact in Skype](https://join.skype.com/bot/4b5f2a1c-7c01-4964-b5d4-c606a6451c61).

+## Notes

+The base code for this demo was the [Calling Bot Application template](https://aka.ms/bf-builder-calling).